 As our world continually evolves with social media and selfies, are you in with the social media progression?
 Do you know any person without social media?
 All social media platforms are excellent.
-However, I don’t enjoy using any of them.
+At times, I don’t enjoy using any of them.
 Which as you can imagine is challenging as a freelance creative copywriter because doing social media for clients is often part of their overall job requirements.
 I do have to force myself to ‘get out there’ to promote our business.
 I am such a private person, almost an introvert at times.
 Although I love ‘getting out there’ with friends, connecting and building relationships in my day to day life and business, you will very rarely see me ‘out there’ on social media.
 Posting a photo of myself sends shivers down my spine.
 I don’t feel natural.

 I have tried hard to learn to love social media, and at times I do, however, I have been disappointed several times by someone's actual interest and vibe after seeing them shine with enthusiasm and good vibes on Facebook.
 Funny but at the same time off-putting.
 However, social media for business, well that’s a different story.
 I do love social media as a business marketing tool.